minji2744/minji2744.github.io/_posts/2020-07-12-how-to-data-eda.md

   In order to process missing data, first you want to find it.
 Do the following in python shell.<br/>

-- finding missing data: 1) import pandas and numpy (to install 'pip install pandas' in CLI-commandline interface-, same with numpy)<br/>
+- finding missing data <br/>
+  1) import pandas and numpy (to install 'pip install pandas' in CLI-commandline interface-, same with numpy)<br/>
   2) if you have the dataset(named df in this article) ready,

   ```